CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 Unfortunately, they do not seem to have documentation on how to actually use this library.
 I found this page https://hl7v2-ws.nist.gov/hl7v2ws/documentation.htm, but the buttons leading to the documentation do not work.
 The project only has one README which does not discuss how to actually use the library. https://hl7v2-gvt.nist.gov/gvt/#/doc appears to have information on the validation tool and within that there is a swagger spec.

 DEX uses this library but has a light wrapper around it.
 They do recommend using the library, but not their wrapper.
 Part of using the library is creating profiles.
 This can be done by going to https://hl7v2-igamt-2.nist.gov/ and signing up.
-Once you register, go to IG Documents, Create new IG document, or Published IG Documents.
-These make it so that you can use profiles already created by others.
-If you need to create your own for an implementation guide, that functionality appears to exist, but is currently broken.
+Once you register, go to IG Documents, Create new IG document.
+Select the HL7 version as well as the message structure and it will create a base for you.
+Then you have to manually adjust each field to meet the spec.
+There is only one profile currently that is shared.
+Otherwise, you have to know someone.
+Marcia Schulman has offered to give us whatever she has so that she can be contacted once we know what profiles we need, but she only had a few and it is unlikely they will meet our needs.

 https://hl7v2-gvt.nist.gov/gvt/apidocs/swagger-ui.html#/ but none of that appears to be for actually validating an HL7 Message.